dmolin/flightSimPanels/README.markdown

 `http://localhost:3000/`

 And see the instrument panels widgets running and waiting for IO updates..

+#### Testing the server from the command line ####

+An easy way to run tests on the server and check everything's working smooth is to simply run the server (running 'grunt') and then open another console, head to the ./test-scripts folder and then run one of the shell scripts you'll find there.
+Each shell script will issue a series of network requests to a specific test URL in the server, simulating data coming from a fictitious installation of X-Plane.
+This is tremendoulsy useful when implementing a new instrument panel.

 #### Note for MS Windows users ####